joyjixu/qm2_resources/data_analysis/sentiment_analysis_notes_and_limitations.md

 * TextBlob: gives polarity (positive +1 to negative -1) and subjectivity, pre-trained model but not on tweets
 * NLTK: can train a Naive Bayes classifier using a Twitter corpus (already in library)
 * Google Cloud Platform: easy to use API of high quality, automatic language detection but may need to pay

+## What we use
+The three libraries above were tested on a sample of 200 random tweets which were labeled by hand (see nlp_samples.csv).
+From this, we determined that the Google Cloud Platform Natural Langugage API was the most accurate and easy to use for the purpose of our research.